Master of Arts in Anthropology

 - Visual anthropology

 Conduct fieldwork and acquire the skills you need to perform work in both academic and professional settings.
-Culminating event for the program is a comprehensive exam designed to assess your knowledge gained in the five core courses.
+The culminating event for the program is a comprehensive exam designed to assess your knowledge gained in the five core courses.

 Program Format & Curriculum